shellscape/jsx-email/v2docs/core/render.md

 pretty?: boolean;
 ```

-Beautify the HTML output for each target email
+If `true`, beautifies the HTML output for each target email.
+This option loads the [`plugin-pretty`](https://github.com/shellscape/jsx-email/blob/main/packages/plugin-pretty) plugin.

 ## Debugging